home page

 Judging Guidelines:

-Applications are judged on demonstrated innovative approaches in the following areas:
+Submissions are judged on demonstrated innovative approaches in the following areas:

-• Working effectively within the limits of available resources to develop effective and efficient Community Partnerships through this initiative/investigation.
+• Working effectively within the limits of available resources to develop effective and efficient Partnerships through this initiative/investigation.

 • Demonstrate collaboration with the community on a local, national or international level.